Contact us today for your Free Quote

 Close

-The awareness and coverage of climate change is growing rapidly.
-A recent study of news oulets from nearly 60 countries revealed that climate change coverage has nearly doubled from 47,000 articles between 2016 and 2017, to 87,000 between 2020 and 2021.
+Climate change is big news, not just figuratively.
+The coverage of climate change has grown rapidly in recent years.
+A study of news outlets from around 60 countries revealed that climate change coverage has nearly doubled from 47,000 articles between 2016 and 2017 to 87,000 between 2020 and 2021.

-There’s no doubt climate change awareness had a major impact on our society – but did you know it also has done so on our youth’s mental health?
+There’s no doubt that climate change awareness had a major impact on our society – But did you know it’s also causing a rise in climate anxiety, a growing concern affecting mental well-being?

-How so?
-In a survey of 3,000 UK kids by Save the Children, 70% of respondents are concerned about the world they will inherit, while 60% of them also said that climate change and inequality is affecting child mental health.
+In a survey of 3,000 UK kids by Save the Children, 70% of respondents were concerned about the world they will inherit, while 60% of them also said that climate change and inequality are affecting child mental health.

 This phenomenon isn’t new, and it has been a growing trend in recent years.
-In this article, we will go through what climate anxiety is, some related trends, as well as what you can do manage it and help out!
+In this article, we will go through what is climate anxiety, its implications and why it matters in the workplace.

 What is climate anxiety?